torvalds/linux/Documentation/devicetree/bindings/writing-bindings.rst

 - "syscon" is not a generic property.
 Use vendor and type, e.g.
   "vendor,power-manager-syscon".

+- Do not add instance index (IDs) properties or custom OF aliases.
+If the devices have different programming model, they might need different compatibles.
+If such devices use some other device in a different way, e.g. they program the phy differently, use cell/phandle arguments.

 - Bindings files should be named like compatible: vendor,device.yaml.
 In case of multiple compatibles in the binding, use one of the fallbacks or a more generic name, yet still matching compatible style.